How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 make altinstall keeps /usr/bin/python3 untouched while adding /usr/local/python3.14/bin/python3.14.

-Register Libraries and Test the Build
+Register Libraries and Test the Python 3.14 Build on Ubuntu

 Afterward, point the dynamic linker at your custom installation, refresh the cache, and add a convenience symlink: